BodyPusher · Small Space Workout Hub

 A small-space workout is not just a regular workout squeezed into a small room.
 It is a routine designed around limited floor space, tight furniture layouts, short movement paths, and realistic home setups.

-This page is the BodyPusher small-space routine hub.
-It helps you figure out which type of routine fits your space, fitness level, schedule, equipment, and goal before you dive into a specific guide.
+This page is the BodyPusher small-space workout hub.
+Use it to figure out which type of routine fits your space, fitness level, schedule, equipment, and goal before you dive into a specific guide.

 The BodyPusher rule: fit comes first.